jeroennoten/Laravel-AdminLTE/docs/sections/overview/artisan_console_commands.md

   **Target:** The translations files will be published in the `resources/lang/vendor/adminlte/` folder of your Laravel project, or in `lang/vendor/adminlte` folder for `Laravel 9+` versions.

 ### Optional Resources:

+- __`vendor_assets`__: The third party assets that AdminLTE v4 requires at runtime but does not distribute: the `Bootstrap` JavaScript bundle, the `Bootstrap Icons` font and `OverlayScrollbars`.
+They are published from the `node_modules` folder of your project, so install them first with `npm i bootstrap bootstrap-icons overlayscrollbars`.
+When they are not available, the resource is skipped and the package falls back to the CDN locations defined on the [assets configuration](/sections/configuration/other#assets).

+  **Target:** The assets will be installed inside the `public/vendor/bootstrap`, `public/vendor/bootstrap-icons` and `public/vendor/overlayscrollbars` folders of your Laravel project.

 - __`auth_views`__: A set of AdminLTE styled authentication views to replace the ones provided by the legacy [laravel/ui](https://github.com/laravel/ui) package.